New England Journal of Medicine April 12, 2007

 Setting

-Population Patients with stable coronary artery disease, objective evidence of myocardial ischemia, and significant stenosis (≥70%) in at least one major coronary artery.
+Population Patients with stable coronary artery disease and objective evidence of myocardial ischemia on noninvasive testing.

-Intervention Percutaneous coronary intervention (PCI) plus optimal medical therapy (OMT).
+Intervention Percutaneous coronary intervention (PCI) plus intensive pharmacologic therapy and lifestyle intervention (optimal medical therapy).

 Study Limitations